buildbot/buildbot/master/docs/manual/cfg-reporters.rst

 The most common use of this is to tell developers when their change has caused the build to fail.
 It is also quite common to send a message to a mailing list (usually named `builds` or similar) about every build.

-The :class:`MailNotifier` status target is used to accomplish this.
+The :class:`MailNotifier` reporter is used to accomplish this.
 You configure it by specifying who mail should be sent to, under what circumstances mail should be sent, and how to deliver the mail.
 It can be configured to only send out mail for certain builders, and only send messages when the build fails, or when the builder transitions from success to failure.
 It can also be configured to include various build logs in each message.